exacaster/lighter/docs/docker.md

   -e LIGHTER_YARN_URL=http://your_yarn.local
 ```

-[Click here](./configuration.md) to see all posible configuration options.
+[Click here](./configuration.md) to see all possible configuration options.